espressif/esp-skainet/examples/mic_array_speech_enhancement/README.md

 ### Audio stream

 You can listen to the enhanced audio signal with your earphone.
 For a more straightforward illustration, you can record and view the signal before and after MASE with your audio analysis software.
 In this example, MASE operates in `WAKE_UP_ENHANCEMENT_MODE`, which means that it is specially designed to enhance the wake-up word (and following speech for local or cloud speech recognition, if there is any).
-A typical comparison of audio signal before and after MASE is as follows, in which wake-up words are clearly highlighted:
+A typical input/output comparison for  2-mic MASE is as follows, in which wake-up words are clearly highlighted:

 * time domain